SuperMohit/json-sql-island/README.md

   </a>
 </p>

+## Description

-> This is a sample implementation of a SQL parser from a JSON file
+* > This is a sample implementation of a SQL parser from a JSON file.
+* > This uses *Interpreter pattern*.
+* > First, it would build a parse or syntax Tree.
+* > Second, it would traverse the syntax tree and build the expression for the SQL.
+* > Prints the generated SQL to the console

 ### 🏠 [Homepage](https://github.com/SuperMohit/json-sql-island)